Pringlez/linked-data-project/README.md

 ionic serve
 ```

-Run the NodeJS back-end by running
+Run the NodeJS back-end by running the following command in the 'server' directory.
+The server should select your local
+ip address.

 ```
 node server.js